Volume 6

 The pandemic semesters have been difficult.
 Coupled with social and political unrest, these challenges have nearly exhausted our collective abilities to heal, survive, and thrive.
 In the midst of it all, please know that we at JUEMP are doing our best to persevere; and we wish you all the very best as you work to do the same.

 Now, we are pleased to present Volume 6 of The Journal of Undergraduate Ethnic Minority Psychology (JUEMP).
 This volume is formatted as a ‘rolling volume’.
-At present, Volume 6 features papers that are first-authored by students at Bucknell University and the University of North Carolina at Chapel Hill.
+At present, Volume 6 features papers that are first-authored by students working across the campuses of Bucknell University, the University of North Carolina at Chapel Hill, Wesley College, and the University of Delaware.
 The following people graciously volunteered as professional and student reviewers for this volume:

 Thank you, everyone.
 The goal of JUEMP is to publish up-to-date, high-quality, and original research papers that are first-authoured by undergraduate students.
 Please know that co-authours may be students or non-students (e.g., faculty, community members, etc.).
 We encourage and invite you to submit, either individually or collaboratively, your manuscripts for consideration.
 We also encourage and invite you to volunteer as a reviewer.
 Best wishes and thank you in advance for your interest and support of The Journal of Undergraduate Ethnic Minority Psychology.